Linear regression with overparameterized linear neural networks: Tight upper and lower bounds for implicit $\ell^1$-regularization: Related work

-In the following, we discuss some related work.
 As mentioned in the introduction, diagonal linear neural networks in a regression context have been studied extensively \cite{vaskevicius2019implicit,woodworth2020kernel,amid2020reparameterizing,amid2020winnowing,yun2021a,azulay2021implicit,li2022implicit,chou2023less}, showing that this architecture can implicitly regularize towards sparsity.
 Also, the training dynamics were rigorously studied in \cite{pesme2023saddle}, where a \textit{saddle-to-saddle} dynamics was established.
 Additionally, the implicit bias of momentum-based optimization algorithms in the context of diagonal linear networks was analyzed in \cite{papazov2024leveraging}.
 The authors of the paper at hand also have published a short note where they study a simplified version of the problem considered in this paper.
 Namely they consider positively quadratically reparameterizations linear regression, i.e., $v=0$ and $D=2$, see \cite{mattimplicit}.
 In this note, they establish analogous similar upper and lower bounds as in the present paper.

 A key insight in this line of research is that gradient flow with Hadamard reparameterization is equivalent to the mirror descent/flow algorithm on the original parameter space with a suitable potential function $F_{\alpha,D}$.
 In \cite{li2022implicit}, conditions were examined when gradient flow on a reparameterized loss function can be equivalently understood as a mirror flow.
 This connection between gradient flow and mirror flow has been further explored to determine whether implicit regularization towards other minimizers can be induced by different reparameterizations.
 For example, in \cite{chou2023induce}, implicit regularization towards the $\ell^p$-norm with $p \in (1,2)$ has been studied for certain reparameterizations, whereas \cite{kolb2023smoothing} studied reparameterizations that induce an implicit bias towards solutions with minimal $\ell_{p,q}$-norm.
 In the context of sparse phase retrieval, mirror flow with the hypentropy mirror map and the closely related quadratically reparameterized Wirtinger flow were studied in \cite{wu2020continuous,wu2023nearly}.